It has been established earlier that the whole essence of reading and reading comprehension is the understanding of the passage/materials read.

 The relative details should also be identified.
-The relative details are that information that is related to the main ideas.
+The relative details are the information that is related to the main ideas.
 Such give additional information about the main ideas.

 Relative details do not exist on their own but as a subsidiary of the main ideas.
 Relative details may be important or unimportant.
 Important details may be:

-- A fact or group of facts that is relevant to the main idea.
+- A fact or group of facts that are relevant to the main idea.

-- An example or the best example of the main idea
+- An example of the best example of the main idea

 - A proof or the best proof that makes the main idea worth believing.
 Furthermore, the detail that is given the most stress and space may also be distinguished as the most important detail.
-Identifying the main ideas as well as the relative importance of details is an important step incomprehensionin .
+Identifying the main ideas as well as the relative importance of details is an important step in incomprehension.

 Determining the author’s attitude is another important issue that contributes to proper comprehension.
 The author’s attitude reveals the author’s opinion, position, or manner of standing on the subject.